awsdocs/amazon-connect-admin-guide/doc_source/historical-reporting-limits.md

   + 101\-200
   + 201\-256

-  For a workaround so you can download hundreds or thousands of results, see [Download All Historical Metric Results](download-historical-metrics-report.md#download-all-historical-metrics)\.
+  For a workaround so you can download hundreds or thousands of results, see [Download all historical metric results](download-historical-metrics-report.md#download-all-historical-metrics)\.

-**80k Cell Limit**
+**80k cell limit**

 There is currently an 80k cell limitation on historical metrics reports and scheduled reports\.
 This applies to the total number of cells \(columns \* rows\), accounting for grouping and filtering\.